Avaiga/taipy-doc/docs/manuals/usermans/index.md

 [Getting Started document](../../getting_started/installation.md)
 in order to see a step-by-step example of a complete Taipy application.

-!!! important "Supported Python versions"
+!!! note "Supported Python versions"

     Taipy requires **Python 3.8** or newer.